 Unauthorized Repair work - Baker Hughes has not authorized any non-Baker Hughes affiliated repair companies, contractors or individuals to perform warranty repair service on new products or field repaired products of its manufacture.
+Therefore, customers contracting such repair service on new products or field repaired products of its manufacture.
 Therefore customers contracting such repair services from unauthorized sources must do at their own risk.

-Unauthorized Removal of Seals - All new valves and valves repaired in the field by Baker Hughes Field Service are sealed to assure the customer of our guarantee against defective workmanship.
+Unauthorized Removal of Seals - All new valves and valves repaired in the field by Baker Hughes Field Service are sealed to assure the customer of our quarantee against defective workmanship.
 Unauthorized removal and/or breakage of this seal will negate our warranty.

-1. Refer to Baker Hughes's Standard Terms of Sale for complete details on warranty and limitation of remedy and liability.
+Refer to Baker Hughes's Standard Terms of Sale for complete details on warranty and limitation of remedy and liability.